zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 for collecting metrics using HTTP GET.

-The parameters for the communication with Prometheus are defined in the HMC credentials file in the ``prometheus`` section, as in the following example:
+The parameters for the communication with Prometheus are defined in the exporter config file in the ``prometheus`` section, as in the following example:

 .. code-block:: yaml